johnpuddephatt/yorspace-11ty/_posts/2019-10-01-yorspace-community-share-issue-watch-our-video-and-find-out-how-it-works.md

 ---
+title: >-
-title: Yorspace Community Share Issue - watch our video and find out how it works
+  Yorspace Community Share Issue - watch our video and find out how you can invest!
 date: 2019-10-01T13:37:45.586Z
 tags: '#communityshares #communityinvest #york '
 layout: post